Eclusions/lambert_solutions/README.md

 Information and Contact
 -----------------------

-For more information, please contact oliverkwii (at) gmail (dot) com
+For more information, please contact oliverkwii@gmail.com

 All code is designed and implemented by Oliver Morrison.
 Code will be consistently updated and maintained by him.